QW1CKS/betanet-linter/README.md

 > ```
 > Result: `compliance.json` (structured report) plus a CycloneDX JSON SBOM next to your binary.
 >
 > IMPORTANT!
-IF YOU DELETE THE FOLDER, THEN RE-INSTALL IT AGAIN, MAKE SURE TO DELETE THE OLD CACHE FILES IN ORDER TO AVOID CRASHING:
+IF YOU DELETE THE FOLDER, THEN RE-INSTALL IT AGAIN, MAKE SURE TO DELETE THE LINKING FILES IN ORDER TO AVOID CRASHING:
 >```
 > sudo rm -rf /usr/local/bin/betanet-lint
 >```